 It’s important to arrive on time, everyone feels a bit flustered if running late.
 So allow for traffic or parking constraints.
 It’s best to arrive early.

-I hope this will help you prepare for your family session and if you have any other questions send me a message or check out my Frequently Asked Questions Section
+I hope this will help you prepare for your family session and if you have any other questions send me a message.

 Love Melissa x